GISMentors/grass-gis-workshop-jena/index.rst

 people are encouraged to voluntarily improve the design of the software.
 This is in contrast to **proprietary software**, where the software is under restrictive copyright and the source code is usually hidden from the users.
-See :wikipedia-en:`Free and open-source software` article on Wikipedia for more information.
+See :wikipedia:`Free and open-source software` article on Wikipedia for more information.

 FOSS for Geospatial